-Dirt represents earth, mine is in a yellow dish that says “Polvo eres y en polvo te convertiras”.
+Dirt represents earth and Rocio uses a yellow dish that says “Polvo eres y en polvo te convertiras”.

 Water is provided because they are thirsty from their journey.
 Rocio has a blue jar that reads “Agua para calmar la sed”.
 She also included a mariachi playing the trumpet, since her grandfather played the trumpet.

 Sugar for energy, reflected in the many sugar skulls on the altar.

 Cempazuchitl is a Marigold flower, also known as the “flor de muerto“.
 Their bright color and fragrance are said to lead the spirit to their altar, in some occasions people sprinkle them from their front door to the altar.